ORSA-DUBot-PTax/Phenetica-v.1.0/README.md

 This project is licensed under the MIT license.

 ## Developers
-Sheikh Sunzid Ahmed & M. Oliur Rahman
+Sheikh Sunzid Ahmed & M. Oliur Rahman.
 Plant Taxonomy and Ethnobotany Laboratory, Department of Botany, University of Dhaka

 ## Contact